Út 23 března 2021

 Jim Chamberlain writes in one of her interviews how the character flaw is the required element of every good film plot: not only a hero needs to get from point A to point B but that moving from that point A to point B must be struggle, particular fight in overcoming of some of her character flaw: Michael Dorsey in Tootsie is bit of a sexist pig who despises women and yet he must pretend to be one to overcome this flaw, Holly Golightly in “Breakfast at Tiffany’s” must step out of her cynicism which builds a cage around her heart to find her true love (and cat), and so on and so forth.
-That is exactly my biggest problems with most Harmony stories: their protagonists are just too perfect, they don’t have any flaws, and they don’t need any development.
+That is exactly my biggest problem with most Harmony stories: their protagonists are just too perfect, they don’t have any flaws, and they don’t need any development.

 And what’s true about any literature generally, is even more true about a story that at least tries to be inspired by Catholicism.
 Especially Catholic (or any Christian) literature should acknowledge that “There is no one righteous, not even one, there is no one who understands, there is no one who seeks God.
 All have turned away, together they have become worthless; there is no one who shows kindness, not even one.”
 (Romans 3:10-12) Meaning, that all-perfect people, who don’t make mistakes (or who don’t sin, to keep the lingo), are just dream-like creatures not capable of real life.
 And the question is, how come these good people, how come we, sometimes do really stupid things?
 Why would a good Catholic girl sleep with a boy on a one-night stand while leaving to the other end of the world (and she thinks permanently)?
 Why would he?
-What would they do afterwards?
+What would they do afterwards, when the baby happens?

 Where good people do bad things (think Graham Greene, if you want to have a good Catholic writer) is exactly the place where graphomania ends and literature may begin.
 “It was magic who did it!” is just a valiant attempt to avoid making good literature.